Last update: 27.03.2017. Added in fly blogger current reels, quotes and advice.

 Some users note that Abel reels are a little bit on the heavy side, although this is a minor complaint that most are willing to overlook.

-They manufacture quality reels at all price levels, including some fine entry-level reels at a $40 to $50 price point.
+They manufacture quality reels at all price levels, including some fine entry-level reels at a really affordable price point.

-Many users complain that the drag system on Ross reels tend to be weaker than those produced by other manufacturers.
+Many users complain that the drag system tend to be weaker than those produced by other manufacturers.
 This is more likely to be a problem for anglers chasing bonefish and tarpons than those targeting trout.
 So Ross reels are more popular among those seeking smaller quarry.

 Some users find the weight of the reels problematic, and this extra weight causes the rod to be butt-heavy.
-However, other anglers find that the reel’s good qualities more than makeup for a little extra weight.
+However, other anglers find that its good qualities more than makeup for a little extra weight.

 Note that Abel reels and Ross reels are both made by subsidiaries of the same parent company: Mayfly Outdoors.